Aradhye2002/EcoDepth/README.md

 Also download the v1-5 checkpoint of [stable-diffusion](https://github.com/runwayml/stable-diffusion) and put it in the `<repo root>/checkpoints` directory.
 Please create an empty directory if you find that such a path does not exist.
 Note that this checkpoints folder is different from the one above.

+## Inference

+To perform inference on any RGB image or video use the `infer_{outdoor,indoor}.sh` file.
+Set the `--img_path` argument to the image you would to get the depth for and the `--video_path` to the video from which to produce the depth.
+In case you only wish to infer on an img or video, simply remove the other argument.
+Then enter the `depth` directory by executing `cd depth` and run:

+1. **Infer on outdoor scenes**
+`bash infer_outdoor.sh`

+2. **Infer on outdoor scenes**
+`bash infer_indoor.sh`

 ## Evaluation
-To evaluate the model performance on NYUv2 and KITTI datasets, use `test.py` file.
-The trained models are publicly available, download the models using [above links](#pretrained-models). then navigate to the `depth` directory by executing `cd depth` and follow the instructions outlined below:
+To evaluate the model performance on NYUv2 and KITTI datasets, use the `test_{kitti, nyu}` file.
+The trained models are publicly available, download the models using [above links](#pretrained-models).
+Then, navigate to the `depth` directory and follow the instructions outlined below:

 1. **Evaluate on NYUv2 dataset**:
 `bash test_nyu.sh <path_to_saved_model_of_NYU>`